batteries-included/batteries-included/README.md

 ### Optional: Install direnv

 While it's optional it's highly recommended to use direnv.
-It allows
+It allows easy use of all the things nix installs.

 ## Code Orgnaization